porkboi/apduSIM/README.md

 <h1>apduSIM</h1>

 This software aims to allow users to send custom APDU commands over HDUART througha Bus Pirate to an eSIM card, while listening for responses.
+This is compabilitable with SGP.22/ ISO-7816 standards.

+<h1>Requirements</h1>

+- Ubuntu 24.04.2 LT
+- Python3
+- cmake
+- meson
+- Knowledge on how to use a CLI

 <h1>Ubuntu Setup</h1>